LavaMoat/lavamoat.github.io/src/content/docs/reference/glossary.md

 ECMAScript behavior wherein a `TypeError` is thrown (in strict mode) for code `T[K] = ...` when `K` is a non-writable property in the prototype of `T`.

-See [TC39's definition][tc39-glossary-override-mistake-ext] for further details.
+See [TC39's definition][tc39-glossary-override-mistake-ext] for more information.

 ## Primordial